angeloski/vagrant-spark-hadoop-cluster/README.md

 yarn jar /usr/local/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.6.3.jar pi 2 100
 ```

-## Start Spark in Standalone Mode
-SSH into node1 and issue the following command.

-1. $SPARK_HOME/sbin/start-all.sh

 ### Test Spark on YARN
 You can test if Spark can run on YARN by issuing the following command.
 Try NOT to run this command on the slave nodes.